A corneal abrasion is a superficial scratch on the protective, clear ‘window’ at the front of your eye, otherwise known as the cornea.

 - Scratches or scrapes on the surface of the cornea

-- Contact lens issues, including overuse, poor fit, or sensitivity to contact lens care solutions
+- Sensitivity to contact lens care solutions

-- Ultraviolet (UV) injuries, caused by sunlight, blue light, sun lamps, snow or water reflections, or arc-welding
+- Ultraviolet (UV) injuries caused by sunlight, blue light, sun lamps, snow or water reflections, or arc-welding

 - Eye infections